davidahmann/lumyn/docs/integration_checklist.md

 Voice is also where consent and retention become product-critical fastest—treat `jurisdiction`, `consent_state`, and `retention` as first-class inputs, and ensure key management/retention policies for any encrypted journals live in your systems (Lumyn stores refs + digests, not raw audio by default).

+## 4.6) Energy / Coherence (optional)

+Lumyn may emit a deterministic `risk_signals.energy` scalar (e.g. `energy.v1`) to summarize constraint pressure and anomaly/uncertainty signals.
+Treat it as an informational risk signal; your policy remains the source of truth for verdicts.

 ## 5) Service mode (optional)